-The primary authentication shall be performed before initial access for UE onboarding is allowed.
-The UE shall use Default UE credentials for the primary authentication.
-Credentials or means used to authenticate the UE based on Default UE credentials may be stored within the ON-SNPN or in a Default Credentials Server (DCS) that is external to the ON-SNPN.
+The primary authentication shall be performed before UE onboarding is allowed.
+For primary authentication, the UE shall use Default UE credentials for primary authentication.
+Credentials or means used to authenticate the UE based on Default UE credentials for primary authentication may be stored within the ON-SNPN or in a Default Credentials Server (DCS) that is external to the ON-SNPN.